Diagnose breast cancer from histopathological images using Artificial Intelligence

 3. Neural network

-The next step is to set a neural network to represent the classification function.
+The next step is to set up a neural network to represent the classification function.
 For this class of applications, the neural network is composed of:

 A perceptron layer with a hidden logistic layer.
 The neural network must have nine inputs since the number of scaling neurons is nine.
 As an initial guess, we use three neurons in the hidden layer.

 The probabilistic layer only contains the method for interpreting the outputs as probabilities.
-Indeed, as the sum of all outputs from a probabilistic layer must be 1, that two methods would always yield one here since there is only one output.
-Moreover, as the output layer’s activation function is the logistic, that output can already be interpreted as a probability of class membership.
-The probabilistic layer has three inputs.
-It also has one output, representing the probability of a sample being a malignant tumor.
+Indeed, as the sum of all outputs from a probabilistic layer must be 1, two methods would always yield one here since there is only one output.
+Moreover, as the output layer’s activation function is logistic, that output can already be interpreted as a probability of class membership.

 The following figure is a graphical representation of this neural network for breast cancer diagnosis.